sabyasachis/thyFriendMyFriend/README.md

 ## Directory structure of this repository:
 - **data** : contains datasets which we can use for running the implementation on.
+- **discussion** : contains discussions we had for doubt clarifications from authors.
 - **play** : this contains all the files which stores most of our rough work.
 You may not be interested to explore this folder unless you are interested in understanding how the implementation was developed.
 - **src** : contains the main jupyter notebook(s).
 It has list of all implementation functions adapted from the paper.
 There may be some other substitute functions which can also be used for performance comparisons.
 - **testruns** : contains set of jupyter notebooks (testcripts) which were run by varying parameters.
 These files should give an idea about how to to run in production/testing and how much time each function call might take.